raminr77/react-sample/README.md

 The project includes complete configurations for **ESLint**, **Prettier**, **Stylelint**, **Husky** (pre-commit hooks), and **CI/CD via GitHub Actions**.

+In this project we're using `RTK Query` for API request system and `Redux Toolkit` for API cache system and state management.

 ---

 ## ⚙️ Getting Started Locally